Schedule of English courses can be found at https://mydusis.drake.edu/prodssb/bwckschd.p_disp_dyn_sched

 ENG 104: HISTORY OF THE ENGLISH LANGUAGE, 3 credit hrs.

 This course focuses on the development of the English language from pre-English through the Old and Middle English periods, to the Early Modern and Modern period.
-In addition to historical changes and developments in the phonological, morpholigical, and lexical and grammatical systems of English, students will consider the cultural implications of those changes over time, as evidenced by the existence and continuing development of creoles and "World Englishes."
+In addition to historical changes and developments in the phonological, morphological, and lexical and grammatical systems of English, students will consider the cultural implications of those changes over time, as evidenced by the existence and continuing development of creoles and "World Englishes."

 ENG 105: TEACHING ENGLISH AS SECOND LANGUAGE, 3 credit hrs.